Curtis Cup: History

-The first Curtis Cup Match was played in 1932 at the Wentworth Club in England, and was won by the American team.
-The trophy, a silver bowl of Paul Revere design, was donated by Harriot Curtis (who had won the U.S. Women's Amateur in 1906) and her sister Margaret (who had won it in 1907, 1911, and 1912).
-In 1905 the Curtis sisters had competed in an informal match between teams of American and British golfers, and they wanted to promote the international friendships in the world of women's golf.
-The cup is inscribed, "To stimulate friendly rivalry among the women golfers of many lands."

-The 1905 match was played at Royal Cromer Golf Club before the British Ladies Amateur Championship.
+In 1905 an informal match had been played at Royal Cromer Golf Club between teams of American and British golfers, before the British Ladies Amateur Championship.
 The Amateur Championship started on Tuesday 30 May and it was originally planned to play the match on Monday 29 May, with a triangular competition between England, Scotland and Ireland being held from 25 to 27 May.
 Eventually the Britain/America match was played on 25 May with the triangular matches played on 26 and 27 May.
 The Britain/America match followed the same format as the triangular matches and involved seven 18-hole singles matches with extra holes played if necessary.
 The match resulted in a 6–1 win for the British team.
 Georgianna Bishop was the only American winner, beating Lottie Dod in the first match at the 20th hole.
 Margaret Curtis lost to May Hezlet while Harriot Curtis lost to Elinor Nevile.

+Harriot and Margaret Curtis later donated a trophy for a regular series of matches between teams from America and Britain, wanting to promote the international friendships in the world of women's golf.
+The cup was inscribed, "To stimulate friendly rivalry among the women golfers of many lands."
+Discussions between various golf associations had been underway since 1924—the Curtis sisters had originally donated the trophy in 1927 to help these discussions along—but it was not until 1931 that the USGA and LGU agreed to co-sponsor the event.
+It was hoped that the French Golf Union would participate, but that never happened, the French and British teams playing each other in a separate match, first played in 1931.

-An unofficial match was played at Sunningdale Golf Club on 1 May 1930.
+An unofficial match between America and Britain was played at Sunningdale Golf Club on 1 May 1930 but was not organised by the USGA and LGU.
 There were five foursomes matches followed by ten singles matches in the afternoon.
 The match was level after the foursomes, with each team winning two matches and one match halved.
 Britain won six of the ten singles matches to win the contest.

-Discussions between various golf associations had been underway since 1924—the Curtis sisters had originally donated the trophy in 1927 to help these discussions along—but it was not until 1931 that the USGA and LGU agreed to co-sponsor the event.
-It was hoped that the French Golf Union would eventually participate, but that never occurred.
-The Curtis Cup Match is played every two years in even numbered years, alternating between the two sides of the Atlantic.
+The first match organised by the USGA and LGU was played in May 1932 at the Wentworth Club in England, and was won by the American team.
+This first match was not actually played for the Curtis Cup, since the LGU initially declined to accept the cup for the contest.
+André Vagliano, a French golfer and official, had offered the LGU a trophy for the match between France and Britain.
+The LGU had declined that offer and thus felt unable to accept the offer of the Curtis Cup.
+It was not until November 1932 that the LGU changed their minds and accepted both trophies.
+Even though the Curtis Cup was not actually played for in 1932, this match is accepted as the first match in the series.